 Convert the string to a case matching the input parameter 'case'.

-Write the result to a new text file.
+Write the result to a text file in the task results directory.

 # 1. Reading Inputs